 My daughter is shy and not good at speaking.

 She had a very hard time at the local school in her first week.

 (I will write about this later, it's a long story.)

-But she has been getting used to there little by little and could make good friends there.
+But she has been getting used to being there little by little and could make good friends there.

-The teachers were very amazing and kind to my children.
+The teachers were amazing and very kind to my children.

 But my daughter didn't.